edgio-docs/edgio-docs/src/guides/v7/edge_functions/migrating_cloudfront_functions.md

 title: Migrating from CloudFront Functions to Edge Functions
 ---

+## Overview of Migrating from CloudFront Functions to Edge Functions

-This guide covers migrating from CloudFront Functions to {{ PRODUCT }} Edge Functions.
-It will cover key differences, practical steps for migration, and provide reference examples to convert common CloudFront Functions snippets into their Edge Function equivalents.
+This guide offers a high-level overview and illustrative examples for migrating from CloudFront Functions to {{ PRODUCT }} Edge Functions.
+It is designed to help developers familiar with CloudFront Functions understand the transition to Edge Functions.
+Rather than providing a detailed comparison or a comprehensive migration pathway, this guide focuses on highlighting key aspects and offering example code snippets for a general understanding of the migration process.

-## Function Structure {/* function-structure */}
+### Key Information {/* key-information */}

+1. **Function Structure**

    - CloudFront: `async function handler(event) { ... }`
    - {{ PRODUCT }}: `export async function handleHttpRequest(request, context) { ... }`

+2. **Handling Requests**

+   - In {{ PRODUCT }}, process incoming requests and generate responses using the `handleHttpRequest` function.

+3. **Origin Requests**

+   - Specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.

+4. **Response Handling**

+   - Similar to CloudFront Function, {{ PRODUCT }} allows modifying response properties prior to returning the response.

+5. **Headers and Status**

+   - Both platforms allow setting and modifying response headers and status.

+6. **JSON Handling**

+   - Ensure proper content-type handling and parsing for JSON responses in both platforms.

 ## Examples {/* examples */}